Long Short-term Cognitive Networks: Related work on time series forecasting

-The inclusion of recurrent/delayed connections boosted the capability of neural models to predict time series accurately, while further improvements of the architecture (like LSTM or GRU model) made training dependable.
-However, it shall be mentioned that the use of the traditional error backpropagation is not obligatory to learn network weights from historical data.
-Instead of the error backpropagation, we can use metaheuristic approaches to train a model.
-There exists a range of interesting studies including \cite{Sadeghi2020} where the authors used Genetic Algorithm or \cite{ElSaid2018} where Ant Colony Optimisation was employed.
-Interesting research was delivered by \citet{Abdulkarim2019} who concluded their study on the application of dynamic Particle Swarm Optimisation to neural network training by stating, that for the time series they tested, dynamic Particle Swarm Optimisation ensured forecasting error to be the same for a standard neural architecture and a recurrent one.
+The inclusion of recurrent/delayed connections boosted the capability of neural models to predict time series accurately, while further improvements of their architecture (like LSTM or GRU model) made training dependable.
+However, it shall be mentioned that the use of the traditional error backpropagation is not the only option to learn network weights from historical data.
+Alternatively, we can use meta-heuristic approaches to train a model.
+There exists a range of interesting studies, where the authors used Genetic Algorithm \cite{Sadeghi2020} or Ant Colony Optimization \cite{ElSaid2018}.
+The study in \cite{Abdulkarim2019} concluded that, for the tested time series, dynamic Particle Swarm Optimization obtained a similar forecasting error compared with a feed-forward neural architecture and a recurrent one.

 It shall be noted that the application of a modern neural architecture does not relieve a model designer from introducing required data staging techniques.
 This is why we find a~range of domain-dependent studies that link various RNN architectures with supplemental processing options.
-For example, \citet{Liu2020} used a wavelet transform alongside a~GRU architecture, while \citet{Nikolaev2019} included a~regime-switching step, and \citet{Cheng2018} employed wavelet-based denoising and adaptive neuro-fuzzy inference system.
+For example, \citet{Liu2020} used a wavelet transform alongside a~GRU architecture, while \citet{Nikolaev2019} included a~regime-switching step, and \citet{Cheng2018} employed wavelet-based de-noising and adaptive neuro-fuzzy inference system.

-It is also good to mention recent studies on fusing RNN architectures with Convolutional Neural Networks (CNNs).
-The latter model has attracted much attention due to its superior efficiency in pattern classification problem solving.
-We find a range of studies, including \cite{Tanwi2020} and \cite{Xue2019}, where a CNN is merged with an RNN in a deep neural model that aims at time series forecasting.
-The role of a CNN in such a model is to extract features that are used to train an RNN forecasting model \cite{Li2020}.
-Attention mechanisms have been also successfully merged with RNNs, as presented by \citet{Zhang2020}.
+We should mention recent studies on fusing RNN architectures with Convolutional Neural Networks (CNNs).
+The latter model has attracted much attention due to its superior efficiency in pattern classification.
+We find a range of studies \cite{Tanwi2020,Xue2019}, where a CNN is merged with an RNN in a deep neural model that aims at time series forecasting.
+The role of a CNN is to extract features that are used to train an RNN forecasting model \cite{Li2020}.
+Attention mechanisms have also been successfully merged with RNNs, as presented by \citet{Zhang2020}.